contao/docs/docs/manual/guides/webfont.en.md

 }
 </style>

-In the following we use the Google Webfont »[Vollkorn](https://fonts.google.com/specimen/Vollkorn)«.<br>
+In the following we use the Google Font »[Vollkorn](https://fonts.google.com/specimen/Vollkorn)«.<br>
 Here for example with the typefaces »Bold 700 italic« and »Semi-bold 600«:

 <p class="fontDemoLyric">"Life is a journey, not a destination."<br>